durcij/game-for-comp/README.md

-# Gemotion Commotion
+# Emotion Commotion

 This is where I'll be storing files for my comprehensive project at Allegheny College.
-It's still unnamed, but I'll at least begin storing the files now.
+I'll at least begin storing the files now.

 ## Characters